Neufund/ico-transparency-monitor/README.md

 ```
 ICO is simply in progress before it's end day.
 We are using smart contract methods directly to compute those days and then did comparison in javascript.
 Cool, no?

-For examples on how to add manual ICO, look at the already available contracts in [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory.
+For examples on how to add manual ICO/STO, look at the already available contracts in [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory.

 #### Note
 Not all smart contracts provide the needed information, some use different smart-contracts to generate tokens, some have an obscure processes, some have no source code, and some only used a smart-contract after the end of
-an ICO.
+an ICO/STO.

 ## Getting started